praxis-live/support/docs/coding-properties.md

 float f = f(prop); // shorthand for (float) prop.getDouble()
 int i = i(prop); // shorthand for prop.getInt()
 String s = s(prop); // shorthand for prop.get().toString()
+boolean b = b(prop); // shorthand for prop.getBoolean()
 ```

 ## Animation

-`Property` supports animation through a `Property.Animator` object, with multiple keyframe and a variety of easing modes available.
-Animations will continue running even when code is changed - use the `isAnimating()` method to only start an animation if one is not already running.
+`Property` supports animation through a `Property.Animator` object, with multiple keyframes
+ and a variety of easing modes available.
+Animations will continue running even when code is
+changed - use the `isAnimating()` to only start an animation if one is not already running.

 ### Methods on Property